varnish/Varnish-Book/varnish_book.rst

 - Cache invalidation is an important part of your cache policy
 - Varnish automatically invalidates expired objects
-- You can however pro-actively invalidate objects with Varnish
+- You can proactively invalidate objects with Varnish
-- You should define cache invalidation rules **before caching objects** specially in production environments
+- You should define your cache invalidation rules **before caching objects** specially in production environments

 .. container:: handout